Pseudopotentials

 The converged cutoffs are 26 Ha and 18 Ha for the HGH and UPF pseudos respectively.
 We see that the HGH pseudopotential is much harder, i.e. it requires a higher energy cutoff, than the UPF PSP.
 In general, numeric pseudopotentials tend to be softer than analytical pseudos because of the flexibility of sampling arbitrary functions on a grid.

-function run_bands(psp)
+function run_bands(pseudopotentials)

 # These are (as you saw above) completely unconverged parameters